rodelcr/rodelcr.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: research
-permalink: /projects/
+permalink: /research/
-description: A growing collection of your cool projects.
+description: Below are some of the main topics I have worked on so far.
 nav: true
 nav_order: 2
-display_categories: [work, fun]
+display_categories:
-horizontal: false
+horizontal: true

 ---

 <!-- pages/projects.md -->